-- The interplay between perturbative and non-perturbative regimes is currently one of the most challenging aspects in phenomenology, which is presently explored in many different dedicated experiments (existing or being planned for the near future). - Factorization allows to separate the perturbative content of an observable from its non-perturbative content.
+- The interplay between perturbative and non-perturbative regimes is currently one of the most challenging aspects in phenomenology, which is presently explored at Jlab12 and (even more so) at Jlab22. - Factorization allows to separate the perturbative content of an observable from its non-perturbative content.
 At large Q and small m, the non-perturbative contributions are separated out from anything that can be computed by using perturbative techniques, and identified with universal quantities (structure functions). - Factorization restores the predictive power of QCD